 - CON: Unpredictable weather

 Even though it sometimes feels Mediterranean, it isn’t.
-The Dutch weather changes quickly, especially in the summer, alternating between humid heat and thunderstorms several times a day.
+The Dutch weather changes quickly, especially in the summer.

 Shopping in the Netherlands

 Independent stores are common in the Netherlands, and shopping at specialist cheese and chocolate shops is a particular treat.
 The supermarkets are somewhat small, but expats should still find a few of their favourite home brands.
 Most places host weekly food markets which sell an abundance of fresh produce.
 Another bonus is that it isn’t necessary to buy bottled water – the Netherlands has some of Europe’s best drinking water.